8 Best Beauty Products for People Who Really Only Have 5 Minutes Every Morning

 When it comes down to it, you only need a few items—six, to be precise—to make your face look primed for the day.
 But even with this pared-down list, some products are optional.
 You should let your preferences, and your face, steer your choices.

-"Just remember, there’s no need to add extra steps to your routine," says Jared Lipscomb, celebrity makeup artist.
+"Just remember, there’s no need to add extra steps to your routine," says Jared Lipscomb, celebrity makeup artist for Deck of Scarlet.
 "If you have a naturally rosy complexion, don’t waste time covering your skin then adding blush on top, embrace the natural color!"

 2